Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 Step 2: Contact UVM Student Accessibility Services (SAS)

-An accepted applicant or student in the Larner College of Medicine may contact SAS to initiate the process of requesting reasonable ADA accommodations at any point in order to meet the Technical Standards and to seek clinical site exemptions.
+A prospective, waitlisted, or accepted applicant or student in the Larner College of Medicine may contact SAS to explore or initiate the process of requesting reasonable ADA accommodations at any point in order to meet the Technical Standards and to seek clinical site exemptions.

 Step 3: Provide documentation of your disability